giantswarm/firstgen-docs/README.md

 # firstgen-docs

-Documentation for Giant Swarm's first generation platform
+Documentation for Giant Swarm's first generation platform.

+This is meant to be served via Github pages.